Framework for Diversity, Equity and Inclusion

 Board & Senior Leadership commitment

-We believe that senior leaders are essential and must be visible champions for diversity inside and outside the Foundation.
-Having a diverse and inclusive environment is a collaborative effort that must engage the whole Foundation.
-We will help identify opportunities and support leaders in their roles as champions.
+We believe that senior leaders are essential to successfully embed diversity, equity and inclusion at OTF.
+They must be visible champions for diversity and inclusion inside and outside the Foundation.
+We help identify opportunities for learning and growth, and support leaders in their roles as champions.

 Employee involvement

-We believe that individually and collectively employees have a role and voice in owning and stewarding diversity, equity and inclusion.
+We believe that having a fully inclusive OTF requires a collaborative effort that engages the whole organization.
+All employees have a role and voice, both individually and collectively, in owning and stewarding diversity, equity and inclusion.

 Stakeholder engagement